| An Essay on

 in a social context, itself becomes a sign.
 The same would be true of a more

 technically complex act of production such as car manufacture, mentioned above.
+The whole of the economy, in its apparent chaos of tangled

 operations, speaks to us in its own language.
 All these acts ¾ an impressive